medz/spry/packages/spry_json/README.md

 ## Spry JSON

-The package is a Spry `Request`/`Response` middleware that parses the request body as JSON and sets the result as the `request.body` property.
+Spry JSON middleware and request/response extension, used to convert request body to JSON object or set response body to JSON object.

 ## Usage